unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 * [`FileOpenPicker`](https://caniuse.com/?search=showOpenFilePicker)
 * [`FileSavePicker`](https://caniuse.com/?search=showSaveFilePicker)

-`FolderPicker` is only supported for this type of pickers.
+`FolderPicker` is only supported for these types of pickers.

 File System Access API pickers allow direct access to the picked files and folders.
 This means that any modifications the user does to the files are persisted on the target file system.